Turtleca/Uma-Tournament/umas/README.md

 ## Strategy:

-Strategies come directly from the Japanese naming schemes where the og umalator comes from.
+Strategies come directly from the Japanese naming schemes.
 The different strategies are:

 - `Nige`